 "I am the good shepherd..." - in the original Greek, the "beautiful" shepherd.
 This expression is a hellenism; the beautiful and the good are inseparable.
 The goodness of the shepherd is not only interior; it is a goodness noticed also outwardly.
 It radiates and attracts.
-In this way does it share in beauty.
-In primitive Christian art, the good shepherd is graceful; he has the charm of adolescence.
-There is in these images a springlike poetry because the Saviour's youth is always new.
+In this way does it share in

-1 Jn 10, 27.
-3 Jn 10, 14.
-The shepherd "calleth His own sheep by name and leadeth them out."1 Before fulfilling His pastoral office, before leading His flock, Jesus proceeds to a personal recognition of each sheep.
+The shepherd "calleth His own sheep by name and leadeth them out."
+Before fulfilling His pastoral office, before leading His flock, Jesus proceeds to a personal recognition of each sheep.
 The personal relationship has a kind of primacy over the ministry.